fbpx

 Kenrokuen Garden Japan

 I probably wouldn’t wear this dress in Japan again.
-Prior to this trip to Japan (August 2019), we had been living in Bali, and this was one of my favorite dresses for wearing there.
+Prior to this trip to Japan (August 2019), we had been living in Bali, and this was one of my favorite dresses to wear there.
 But the neckline felt too low for Japan.
 Plus, it was a little too short for my personal liking (especially when it was breezy!).
 Instead, I’d recommend choosing a dress with a higher neckline that hits around the knee (or lower).

 There’s a lot of talk on forums and Facebook groups about how to dress in Japan so you blend in: